tommie/webmultimeter/README.md

-# Web Multimeter - Web Interface for UM-25C
+# Web Multimeter - Web Interface for RuiDeng UM-25C

 This is a web frontend that doesn't require Python to run; it uses Web Serial API to connect directly to the Bluetooth device.